soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ## Maybe

-Previously, when we talked about partial functions, we mentioned that one way to avoid writing partial functions is encode the absence of a result using `Maybe`:
+Previously, when we talked about partial functions, we mentioned that one way to avoid writing partial functions is to encode the absence of a result using `Maybe`:

 ```hs
 data Maybe a